 Phytogeography deals with the spatial (i.e. relating to space) relationship of plants in present and the past.
-The distribution of plants on the surface of the earth is greatly influenced by two factors-inherent and geographic.
+The distribution of plants on the surface of the earth is greatly influenced by two factors- inherent and geographic.
 The inherent factors are mainly genetical, while geographic factors are mainly ecological and topographical.
 In this chapter you will have an idea of phytogeographical regions of India and their characteristic vegetation types.
 Endemism is an important character of the vegetation of a particular area.
 It is the confinement of a particular species in an area.
+In this chapter we shall also have an insight of the endemism, including types, theories and factors affecting endemism.

-5.2 Main Biogeographic Regions
+7.3 Principle Biogeographic Regions

-Vegetation of any place is modified by the environmental factors- climate, geology and biotic factors.
+Vegetation of any place is modified by the environmental factors; climate, geology and biotic factors.